 By November 2015, 19 months since the first confirmed case on 23 March 2014, there had been 11,314 recorded deaths in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.
 The total number of reported cases on that date was more than 28,607 and counting.
-A report published in the Lancet in 2015, blames the epidemic spread of the disease on the slow international response.[i].
+A report published in the Lancet in 2015, blames the epidemic spread of the disease on the slow international response [Moon, Suerie, et al 2015].
 The outbreak was declared over in January 2016.
 11,315 deaths reported.
 One of the deadliest epidemics in modern times.

-- If the international community is to be built, it should start from a sense of human oneness.
+Lesson Three: If the international community is to be built, it should start from a sense of human oneness.
 A sense of equal humanity.
 Our understanding of community is based on the fictional presumption of shared values.
 These non-existent shared values rarely result in shared action unless, shared interests are at stake.
-The enforcement and implementation of international human rights law will be merely academic until both interests and values coincide.
+Each state still believes that its survival is not related to the survival of the rest of humanity.
+Therefore, the enforcement and implementation of international human rights law will be merely academic until both interests and values coincide.
 The basic fact of shared humanity should suffice to ignite human compassion.
 Only when this is taken as read, will we have an international community.
 The existence of an international community does not require more resources, the world has enough, though unevenly distributed.
 The international community requires more humanity, not money or security, compassion and human kindness, not rhetoric or bombast… the world needs consistent acts of benevolence.
 Lesson three – calling the international community a community without any sense of communion is like calling a dying cactus a rose bush, placing it in your parlour and hoping its non-existent fragrance will adorn the premises.